bkorecic/auto-daily-update/README.md

     - Set `FRONTEND_PATH` and `BACKEND_PATH` to the corresponding directories.
     - Set `AUTHOR` to your configured name in `git`.
         - For example, if in `git log` your name appears as `Author: Blaz Korecic <blaz@niuro.io>`, `AUTHOR="Blaz"`, `AUTHOR="Blaz Korecic"` and `AUTHOR="Korecic"` will work.
-3. Run `auto-daily-update.py` whenever you want a summary of all commits in
+3. Run `auto-daily-update.py` whenever you want a summary of all commits made by you this day in all branches.

+## Warning

+The result will be as good as your commit messages are.

+## TODO

+Improve the example